Eddie Troconis: 2021–present: Young's Motorsports, DGM Racing, suspension and arrest

 In 2021, Sam Hunt Racing replaced Troconis with former Jeremy Clements Racing crew chief Andrew Abbott, leaving Troconis looking for work.
 He joined Young's Motorsports as crew chief of for the team's No. 02 in the Truck Series, which for the majority of the season was driven by Kris Wright.
 He would also be the crew chief of the team's No. 02 car in the ARCA Menards Series and ARCA Menards Series East whenever Connor Mosack was the driver of the car.
 In addition, Troconis was one of a rotation of crew chiefs for DGM Racing in the Xfinity Series in 2021, crew chiefing their Nos.
 90 and No. 92 cars in select races throughout the season.
 On October 6, NASCAR indefinitely suspended Troconis for violation of Section 12.8.1.c in the rulebook, which relates to behavioral conduct.
 On December 21, an arrest warrant was issued to Troconis on felony second degree assault charges.
 He turned himself in to the Talladega County Sheriff's Deputies Office on January 5, 2022 and is facing between one and ten years in jail if convicted.
 Through this, it was revealed that Troconis had been suspended because he was involved in a fight with spotter Clayton Hughes during the race weekend at Talladega in October.
 According to the sheriff's office, Troconis sucker punched him in the neck which led him to fall to the ground, where Troconis then kicked him in the back multiple times.
 Hughes had to undergo several surgeries and was unable to walk after the incident.

 Troconis was reinstated before the 2022 season after the charges were dropped by a prosecutor in February.
 He returned as crew chief of the Young's Motorsports No. 02 truck, now driven by Jesse Little and Kaz Grala.
 On March 24, 2022, NASCAR indefinitely suspended Troconis again after he was re-arrested on March 18 as a result of his assault charge being re-instated by a grand jury in Alabama.
-Steven Dawson has served as the interim crew chief for the No. 02 truck since Tronconis' suspension started.
+Steven Dawson has served as the interim crew chief for the No. 02 truck since Troconis' suspension started.

 On December 7, 2022, Troconis was convicted of second-degree assault in relation to the incident.